Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 1. Default to fast models

-Only switch to premium models when you specifically need the extra capability.
+I only switch to premium models when I specifically need the extra capability.
 Most refactoring tasks work fine with Cursor's proprietary models.

 2. Scope your requests

 Vague prompts cause the AI to over-search and over-generate.
-Be specific about which files and what changes.
+I am specific about which files and what changes.

 3. Use the right tool for the job

-Don't use Agent mode for 2-file changes.
-Don't use Composer for single-line edits.
-Match the tool to the scope.
+I don't use Agent mode for 2-file changes.
+I don't use Composer for single-line edits.
+I match the tool to the scope.

 4. Batch similar tasks